 - What manufacturer is the company using?

 - Make sure they are using the same manufacturer for everything.
-If not, this will cancel out warranties.
+If not, this will cancel out warranty.

 - Ask to see an itemized breakdown list.